amytakeuchi/Fintech-Product-Analytics/README.md

 2. Compare diversity across frequency levels.
 3. Model retention/churn while controlling for frequency.
 4. Evaluate whether diversity remains associated with retention.

-**Business question:** Is breadth of engagement itself associated with loyalty, or is it simply a consequence of being a frequent user?

----

-### H6 — Validating Anonymized Behavioral Segments (Features --> Engagement)

-> **Do combinations of anonymized `feature_1`, `feature_2`, and `feature_3` correspond to statistically different engagement patterns?**

-**Methodology:**
-- Group customers by `feature_1`, `feature_2`, `feature_3` combinations
-- Compare behavioral measures
-- MANOVA for multivariate engagement differences
-- Follow-up univariate tests where appropriate
-- Effect-size interpretation
-- Business interpretation of meaningful segment differences

-**Business question:** Can we validate whether an existing segmentation framework actually corresponds to different customer behaviors?

 ---